shubham0204/Text2Summary-Android/README.md

 * [More on Text2Summary](#more-on-text2summary)
 * [Contribute](#contribute)

+> Please note that this library is in development.
+So, it will be prone to frequent changes.
+Developers are welcomed to open issues and share their feedback.

 ## Installation

 First, we need to add the JitPack Maven repository to the root-level `build.gradle` file,